 I have never had major surgery and was quite anxious.
 My homeopath friends and research agreed that cataract surgery was a clinically proven success stories of medical technology.

 15 minutes prior to the surgery, I took several drops of the remedy, Staphasagria 30c.
 This was to relieve the shock of the sharp cut into the capsule enclosing the lens of the eye.
 The blades used in modern surgery are so sharp that tissue damage is minor.
+(That is why arnica prior to modern surgery is nolonger recommended.)
 The emotional shock of bright lights, loud machine sounds, and an anxious doctor was much greater source of stress.
 Happily, as predicted, the surgery was a non-event.

 Use of wound remedies post surgery